mehulagg/gitlab_test/doc/integration/sourcegraph.md

 ## Sourcegraph

-Before you can enable Sourcegraph code intelligence in GitLab you need to have a Sourcegraph instance running, and configured with your GitLab instance as an external service.
+Before you can enable Sourcegraph code intelligence in GitLab you need to have a Sourcegraph instance running and configured with your GitLab instance as an external service.

 ### Set up your Sourcegraph instance